 Characterisation of pseudoplastic shape memory alloys – mainly in actuators

 Several tests are required for characterising the behavior of your shape memory alloy actuator.
 This is where you determine how you can measure the maximum actuation force, the maximum stroke and the force for detwinning.
 Especially the procedural steps for measuring the detwinning force, as well as their interpretation, are of fundamental importance for the design of your actuator unit.
 These and other test arrangements, such as measures for determining heating or cooling parameters, can also be found in the SMA course.

 Electrical resistance (actuators)

-As outlined in the paragraphs “temperature gradients”, there are two possible ways of actuation for your element.
+As outlined under “temperature gradients”, there are two possible ways of actuation for your element.
 Passively, this occurs via temperature differences between the actuator and its environment (e.g. liquids, air flow).
 However, you are also able to electrically switch your actuator.
 The heat required for this process is achieved by making use of the actuator’s inner electric resistance.
 The resistance of your actuator depends on a number of parameters that may not seem obvious at a first

 glance.
 They are described in more detail in the free course.
-You will also learn how to use the electrical resistance for the precise and stepless control of your actuator’s position and how to determine – along with the EMS provided by Ingpuls – the suitable the suitable parameters for the electric currents of your actuator system.
+You will also learn how to use the electrical resistance for the precise and continuous control of your actuator’s position and how to determine – along with the EMS provided by Ingpuls – the suitable the suitable parameters for the electric currents of your actuator system.